notlath/securelock/README.md

 ## Project Overview

-This project was developed as a Final Laboratory Project for CS 005 (Information Security).
+This project was developed as a Final Laboratory Project for CS 005 (Information Assurance and Security).
 It addresses the following Student Outcomes:

 - **SO 2:** Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline.
 - **SO 4:** Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.